inanna-malick/akka-streams-example/README.md

 Motivation
 ----------
 Reddit offers convenient APIs for accessing content.
 In this post, I'm going to walk you through using akka-streams to grab the top X comments for each of the top Y posts in each of the top Z subreddits, persist wordcounts for each subreddit, and write the results to disk as .tsv files.
-Since we'd rather not have our IPs banned, we want to issue these api calls at consistient intervals, instead of short bursts.
+Since we'd rather not have our IPs banned, we want to issue these API calls at consistent intervals, instead of short bursts.

 API Sketch:
 -----------